 After spending more than a decade at Alabama Power, Hudson left the company in 2006 to serve as senior vice president of corporate diversity and public affairs at Regions Financial Corporation.
 He also founded The Hudson Group, a public policy consulting firm, where he practiced law and served as president and chairman.
 He returned to Alabama Power in 2010.

 As part of his long-term commitment to entrepreneurship and philanthropy, Hudson serves as chairman of the board of directors of Bronze Valley Corporation, which he launched to expand the entrepreneurship and innovation ecosystem among people of color in the technology industry.
 For his work in the area of philanthropy, innovation and entrepreneurship, he was selected for the prestigious Aspen Institute Ascend Fellowship.
 He also is a member of the board of directors of Cloverly, an API for carbon offsets which uses technology to help businesses, organizations and individuals become carbon neutral or carbon negative; Trillion Communications, a national supply-chain company that provides logistics services to the telecommunications industry; A.G.
 Gaston Enterprises, a privately held investment company with holdings in construction, real estate and media; Metallum Ventures, a venture capital firm focused on funding early-stage technology startups; and the United Way of Metro Chicago.

-Hudson is a licensed attorney who received a bachelor’s degree in political science from Alabama A&M University and is a cum laude graduate of Miles College School of Law.
+Hudson received a bachelor’s degree in political science from Alabama A&M University and is a cum laude graduate of Miles College School of Law.
 He also completed the Executive Accounting and Finance Program at Wharton School of Business at the University of Pennsylvania and the Young American Leaders Program at Harvard Business School.